matplotlib/matplotblog/content/posts/create-a-tesla-cybertruck-that-drives/index.md

 title: "Create a Tesla Cybertruck That Drives"
 date: 2020-01-12T13:35:34-05:00
 draft: false
-description: "Learn how to create a Tesla Cybertruck with matplotlib that drives via animation."
+description: "Learn how to create a Tesla Cybertruck with Matplotlib that drives via animation."
 categories: ["tutorials"]
 displayInList: true
 author: Ted Petrou